apache/samza/docs/learn/documentation/versioned/jobs/logging.md

    limitations under the License.
 -->

 Samza uses [SLF4J](http://www.slf4j.org/) for all of its logging.
 By default, Samza only depends on slf4j-api, so it can work for whichever underlying logging platform you wish to use.
+Make sure you are depending on slf4j-api version >= 1.7.16.
 You simply need to add the SLF4J bridge corresponding to the logging implementation chosen.
 Samza logging has been thoroughly tested against Log4j and Log4j2.
 Samza provides bundled modules for each of the Log4j versions along with additional functionality.
 ### Logging with Log4j

 To use Samza with [log4j](http://logging.apache.org/log4j/1.2/), you just need to make sure the following dependencies are present in your SamzaContainer’s classpath: